totalgood/nlpia/CONTRIBUTING.md

 #### 2. Branch off `develop`

-Whenever you begin a new feature/task:
+Whenever you begin a new feature or task:

-`git checkout develop -b feature/my-awesome-new-feature`
+`git checkout develop -b feature-my-awesome-new-feature`

 or

-`git checkout develop -b feature/NSF-123-my-awesome-new-feature`
+`git checkout develop -b feature-NLPIA-123-my-awesome-new-feature`

 or

-`git checkout develop -b bugfix/NSF-123-my-bug-fix`
+`git checkout develop -b bugfix-NLPIA-123-my-bug-fix`

 #### 3. Write a docstring